bob体育平台官网

 Topics

-Attachment theory, which includes psychoanalytical aspects of early experiences and precarious life circumstances and focuses on transitional situations, is the focus of the first weekend.
+The second module deals on the one hand with attachment theory, which includes psychoanalytical aspects of early experiences and precarious life circumstances and focuses on transitional situations.
 The question of what it means for children and young people to grow up in a traumatising environment will be explored.
-The focus will also be on resilience, which plays an essential role in protecting against psychological injuries.
-Finally, based on the theoretical understanding of psychoanalytical developmental psychology and transgenerational transmission of trauma, the possibility of corrective relational experiences will be discussed.
+It will also look at resilience, which plays a key role in protecting against psychological trauma.
+On the other hand, this module is dedicated to the professional handling of highly stressed people.
+What characterises a trauma-sensitive attitude and how do psychotherapy and education differ from one another?
+The development of a sensitive professional attitude is closely linked to the action concepts of trauma pedagogy.
+These are at the centre of this unit.

 Dates & Schedule